Determinants of successful disease control through voluntary quarantine dynamics on social networks: Introduction

 Among all the factors that influence what decisions an individual makes for their health behavior, economic status plays a key role.
-Moreover, the economic ramifications of quarantine warrant significant attention~\cite{smith2019infectious},~\cite{fonkwo2008pricing}.
+Moreover, the economic ramifications of quarantine warrant significant attention~\cite{smith2019infectious, fonkwo2008pricing}.
 As most previous studies have looked merely at the economic losses of isolation measures to different groups of people in society~\cite{gupta2005economic}, the economic effects on specific individuals need to be further addressed to gain a comprehensive understanding of the feedback between infection and voluntary intervention.
 When individuals, whether healthy or infected, choose to quarantine themselves, they can minimize the risk of contracting or spreading the disease.
 This proactive decision not only helps to minimize the transmission of the epidemic but also mitigates the psychological burden borne by infected individuals.
-On the other hand, the choice to quarantine oneself entails a necessary disconnection of economic contact with one’s neighbors, resulting in an inevitable loss during the quarantine period.
+On the other hand, the choice to quarantine oneself entails a necessary disconnection of economic contact with one's neighbors, resulting in an inevitable loss during the quarantine period.

-During an epidemic, self-interested individuals offered the option of voluntary quarantine are going to carefully weigh the health risks and economic losses and make adaptive choices between quarantine or non-quarantine.
+In the course of an epidemic, self-interested individuals offered the option of voluntary quarantine are going to carefully weigh the health risks and economic losses and make adaptive choices between quarantine or non-quarantine.
 The size of the epidemic will determine the infection risks and thus influence the individual quarantine decision.
-The collective quarantine level, the other round, will depend on the severity of the transmission, better or worse.
+The collective quarantine level, in turn, will affect the severity of the transmission, better or worse.
 To shed light on this dilemma, we consider compartmental models of infectious diseases and perform agent-based simulations in populations with changeable spatial structures.
 By comparing the payoff and cost during a possible quarantine period, an individual can make and adjust their choice of whether to quarantine or not.
 We also discuss how different levels of temptation and degrees of social compassion can influence the possible dynamics of this human-disease system.